VERIVERY announce 2024 'Go On' fan-meeting tour

 VERIVERY revealed the first batch of dates for their newly announced 2024 ‘Go On’ fan-meeting tour today (March 11) through their official X (formerly Twitter) account.
 The boyband will kick things off with a show in Seoul, South Korea on May 12.

 Thereafter, VERIVERY will head to the US in June 2024.
-It’ll begin with a show on June 14 in New York, before heading to cities such as Chicago, Atlanta, Los Angeles and more.
+It’ll begin with a show at New York City’s Brooklyn Steel on June 14, before heading to cities such as Chicago, Atlanta, Los Angeles and more.
 More dates for the tour are expected to be announced soon.

-The K-pop boyband have yet to unveil the venues and ticketing details for their 2024 ‘Go On’ fan-meeting tour.
+The US leg of K-pop boyband’s 2024 ‘Go On’ fan-meeting tour is organised by Studio PAV, which says that tickets will go on sale “very soon”.
 Keep tabs on this page for the latest information on VERIVERY’s new tour.

 The dates for VERIVERY’s 2024 ‘Go On’ fan-meeting tour are: